 The Project Narrative should include the information necessary for DOT to determine that the project satisfies project requirements described in Sections B and C and to assess the criteria specified in Section E.1.
 In addition to a detailed statement of work, detailed project schedule, and detailed project budget, the Project Narrative should include a table of contents, maps, and graphics, as appropriate, to make the information easier to review.
 To the extent practicable, applicants should provide supporting data and documentation in a form that is directly verifiable by DOT.
 DOT expects applications to be complete upon submission and will evaluate the application based on the information submitted.
 DOT may ask any applicant to supplement data in its application but is not required to do so.
-Lack of supporting information project schedule; funding commitment letter(s); MOUs; project engineering drawings; project planning documents; SF-424 C, Budget Information for Construction Programs; project cost estimate information; letters of support; other documentation.
-There is no expectation that every application will include any or all of these documents and omission of any or all of these documents will not affect a project's rating.

-provided with the application negatively affects competitiveness of the application, as described in Section E.2.
+Lack of supporting information provided with the application negatively affects competitiveness of the application, as described in Section E.2.
 DOT recommends applications include the following content: